dapr/docs/reference/api/actors_api.md

 ### Invoke reminder

-Invokes a reminder for an actor with the specified reminderName
+Invokes a reminder for an actor with the specified reminderName.
+If the actor is not already running, the app side should [activate](#activating-an-actor) it.

 #### HTTP Request